 Grant awards: Learn more about the charities the HBIDRF has supported and how to apply for funds.

-In recognition of the service and sacrifice of our nation’s military, NAHB’s Building Systems Councils (BSC) partnered with Operation Finally Home to give a deserving wounded North Carolina veteran and his family a mortgage-free, systems-built home.
+In recognition of the service and sacrifice of our nation’s military, NAHB’s Building Systems Councils (BSC) partners with Operation Finally Home to give deserving wounded veterans and their families a mortgage-free, systems-built home.

 Touchdown for Homes is a nationwide charitable outreach program of NAHB and the National Football League Players Association (NFLPA) that brings together local home builders’ associations and former NFL players to strengthen communities by building or renovating homes for veterans and families in need.